cloudnative-pg/cloudnative-pg.github.io/content/blog/hasura-graphql/index.md

 );
 ```

-And the queries deleting them in `down.sql`:
+And the queries deleting the tables in `down.sql`:

 ```sql
 DROP TABLE comments;